mojoee/03_UrbanDevelopmentTaiwan/README.md

 * labels for the dataset
 * use translations of the text to be able to verify the results
 * Sankey diagram
+* refine stopwords for english
+* compare english and chinese
+* create groundtruth
+* implement a labeling pipeline with LLM models

 ## Research Questions